the-turing-way/the-turing-way/book/website/reproducible-research/rdm/rdm-spreadsheets.md

 Spreadsheets, such as Microsoft Excel files, google sheets, and their Open Source alternative [(for instance) LibreOffice](https://www.libreoffice.org), are commonly used to collect, store, manipulate, analyse, and share research data.
 Spreadsheets are convenient and easy-to-use tools for organising information into an easy to write and easy to read forms for humans.
 However, one should use them with caution, as the use of an inappropriate spreadsheet is a major cause of mistakes in the data analysis workflow.
+See for example the [loss of COVID19 data in England due to poor use of Excel](https://www.bbc.com/news/technology-54423988).
 There is a collection of [horror-stories](https://eusprig.org/research-info/horror-stories/) that tells how the use of spreadsheets can ruin analysis-based studies due to unexpected behaviour of the spreadsheet or error-prone editing processes.
 Some of these mishaps are not unique to spreadsheets, but many, such as [Gene name errors](https://doi.org/10.1186/s13059-016-1044-7) (and another [Gene name error example](https://doi.org/10.1186/1471-2105-5-80)), are.